Contact With God

 The workshop includes practices and exercises that invite contact with God.
 Examples include personalizing scripture and using artwork to respond to it, engaging in Lectio Divina, times of silence, guided imagery, and other similar activities.
 After doing the exercise or activity individually, participants engage in small group discussions regarding those experiences.
 An individual session with the workshop leader is also included.

-Participation is gender-specific and limited to a small number of people.
+Participation is mixed-gender (males and females) and limited to a small number of people.
 All participants, including Middle Tennessee area residents, stay at a nearby hotel and are matched with a roommate.

 - Must have attended a clinical treatment program for recovery from sexual addiction or partner betrayal such as the Bethesda Healing for Addicts or Healing for Partners Workshop (or other approved equivalent) prior to the Contact with God Workshop.
 Individuals in recovery from another behavioral addiction such as food or gambling or from substances are also welcome (both addicts and partners of addicts) provided they have completed some type of clinical program.